elycruz/sjljs/README.md

 ##### sjl.defineSubClass(superclass {Function}, methodsAndConstructor {Object}, statics {Object}) :Function
-Alternate signature for `defineSubClass` though the second parameter here requires a `constructor` property with a named function set to it (a named function should be used for best effect).
+Alternate signature for `defineSubClass` though the second parameter here requires a `constructor` property with a named function set to it (a named function should be used for best effect though an anonymous function also works).

 ##### sjl.defineSubClass(superclass {Function}, constructor {Function}, methods {Object}, statics {Object}) :Function
 Creates a sub class of a constructor and makes it extendable via the static method `extend`;  E.g., pretty much